facebookAnnual Leave, Off-In-Lieu, and Overtime: What Employee Benefits Am I Entitled To?

 Healthcare, Well-Being and Personal Benefits

-Many Singapore companies offer medical insurance plans that extend to your dependants and typically cover personal accident and hospitalisation.
+Many Singapore companies offer medical insurance plans that extend to your dependents and typically cover personal accidents and hospitalisation.

 Per Diem Allowance